-Supported by NSF CCR-0098126.
+\Supported by NSF CCR-0098126.

 OOPSLA 2004 October 24-28, 2004, Vancouver, B.C., Cananda.

-Copyright 2004 ACM ...\$5.00 ded interpreters.
-Such approaches create huge impedance mismatches, and are often hard to understand, but failure to address the temporal gap often leads to unacceptable performance bottlenecks.
-Languages which could handle all these issues in a uniform manner are sorely needed.
+Copyright 2004 ACM ...\$5.00

+programmers cannot reason about their programs; rather, it is that they find the barriers to entry so high that they would rather not.

-If we are ever to build systems that we can trust on a large scale, we must develop programming languages that narrow these gaps.
+The semantic gap between formal tools and implementation languages prevents the application of formal methods to software design on all but the most important applications.
+If we are ever to build systems that we can trust on a large scale, we must develop programming languages that narrow this semantic gap.
 The programming languages of the future will have the following properties.

 - They will allow programmers to describe and reason about semantic properties of programs from within the programming language itself, mainly by using powerful type systems.
 But, the languages will be designed to interoperate with other external reasoning or testing systems as well. - The languages will be within reach of the majority of programmers.
 Using the reasoning capability of the language will not be too time consuming, nor will the learning curve for learning how to use such features be too high. - They will be practical, supporting all the capabilities we now expect in a programming language.
 But, they may organize these capabilities in new ways that better control potentially unsafe features.
 They will use static analyses to separate powerful but risky features from the rest of the program, and will clearly mark the boundaries between the two.
 They will spell out the obligations required to control the risk, and support and track how these obligations can be met. - They will be efficiently implementable, but perhaps in new and novel ways.
-Rather than relying on a strict compile-time/run-time distinction to perform a single heroic optimization, they will provide a flexible hierarchy of stages from within the programming language.
+Rather than relying on a strict compiletime/run-time distinction to perform a single heroic optimization, they will provide a flexible hierarchy of stages from within the programming language.
 Staging will deal uniformly with notions of compile-time, link-time, run-time, and run-time code generation.
 This will allow the computation system to take advantage of important contextual information no matter when it becomes available.
 The staging separation will also track semantic properties across stages.
-It will be possible to know that a stage i program always builds a stage i + 1 program with some known property p.
+It will be possible to know that a stage i program always builds a stage i+1 program with some known property p.

-In this paper we explore a new point in the design space of programming languages and formal reasoning systems: the development of the language Ω mega. Ω mega is both a practical programming language and a logic. Ω mega also addresses the temporal gap by the use of explicit staging.

-The sometimes irreconcilable goals of being both a programming language and a logic, are made possible by embedding the Ω mega logic in a type system based on equality qualified types[9].
-This
+In this paper we explore a new point in the design space of formal reasoning systems: the development of the language $\Omega$ mega. $\Omega$ mega is both a practical programming language and a logic.
+These sometimes irreconcilable goals are made possible by embedding the $\Omega$ mega logic in a type system based on equality qualified types[7].
+This design supports the construction, maintenance, and propagation of semantic properties of programs using powerful old ideas about types in novel new ways.